0bMERLIN/PocketML/docs/Guide.md

 I recommend downloading the APK file from the `bin/` directory in the [github repo](github.com/0bMERLIN/PocketML).

+The editor also works on linux.
+Clone the repo.
+Run `main.py` in `python3.10` (or higher version) and install any libraries python complains about.

 > Note: You might have to copy the library code/example code manually if you want/need it.
 I do not know why buildozer sometimes leaves it out.

 You can also build the project yourself using the [buildozer](https://buildozer.readthedocs.io/en/latest/) tool.